Shelley Williams: 2003–2005

 Shelley falls in love with Alan Turner (Richard Thorp), only to face violent opposition from his daughter, Steph (Lorraine Chase).
 Shelley and Steph later become sworn enemies.
 Shelley leaves the village for a while but returns to see Alan, much to Steph's annoyance.
 Alan is "ill" in bed being "looked after" by Steph at this point.
 Steph lies to Shelley and tells her that Alan is asleep and does not want to be disturbed.
-Shelley tells Steph that she iss going to collect her things and to see Alan.
+Shelley tells Steph that she is going to collect her things and to see Alan.
 Steph, angry, pushes Shelley down the cellar stairs, ties her to a chair, and gags her.
 Shelley attempts to escape by pushing a pile of boxes onto Steph and kicking her in the ribs.
 However, Steph has the keys to the cellar door, and grabs Shelley by the hair and tells her that they are going on a little trip.
 After everyone finds out what Steph has been doing to Alan, the police question her about Shelley's disappearance.
 Steph tells the police she cannot remember.
 While in jail, Steph has flashbacks of killing Shelley.

 Shelley later turns up, showing herself to Alan while he is on his own.
 He is shocked but delighted to see her alive and well.
 Shelley tells Alan that Steph took her to the woods and that Steph told her to run or she would kill her.
 When the police discover Shelly is alive, Steph is released.
 Steph returns to the village and tries to make amends with Shelley, Alan, and Alan's friends in the village.
 Although Alan thinks it's a good idea to give his daughter a chance, Shelley tells him that Steph is evil and can never be forgiven.
-Shelley confronts Steph in the church and tells Steph that she can never hurt Shelley or Alan again.
+Shelley confronts Steph in the church and tells Steph that she can never hurt her or Alan again.
 Steph asks if they can be friends, but Shelley tells Steph to go to hell.